smartpricing/agentnet/README.md

    message.session.sharedData = "This is passed between agents";
    ```

-When a session is saved to storage, private variables (starting with `_`) are automatically removed to keep the session data clean and focused on shareable information.
+When a session is saved to storage, private variables (starting with `_`) are saved on the agent store, but removed from response to the calling agent to keep the session data clean and focused on shareable information.

 #### Stores Configuration